PROGETTI-FERREROBIANCO/LIBRERIE/python/MuseForRaspberry/README.md

 *Note: The record process will only record from one data type at a time.
 However, multiple terminals or processes can be used to record from multiple data types simultaneously*

-## What is LSL?

-Lab Streaming Layer or LSL is a system designed to unify the collection of time series data for research experiments.
-It has become standard in the field of EEG-based brain-computer interfaces for its ability to make seperate streams of data available on a network with time synchronization and near real-time access.
-For more information, check out this [lecture from Modern Brain-Computer Interface Design](https://www.youtube.com/watch?v=Y1at7yrcFW0) or the [LSL repository](https://github.com/sccn/labstreaminglayer)

 ## Common Issues

-### Mac and Windows

-1. Connection issues with BLED112 dongle:

-- You may need to use the `--interface` argument to provide the appropriate COM port value for the BLED112 device.
-The default value is COM9.
-To setup or view the device's COM port go to your OS's system settings

 ### Linux